csprock/bmdcluster/README.rst

    \end{equation}

 Two variants of the algorithm are implemented.
-The first method assumes the data matrix is block-diagonal, i.e. that is each group of points is associated with a group of features and vice versa, which is equivalent to setting :math:`X = I`.
+The first method assumes the data matrix is block-diagonal, i.e. there is a one-to-one correspondence between the data and feature clusters, which is equivalent to setting :math:`X = I`.
 The second method is a general method with no restrictions on the matrix structure, i.e. a group of points can be associated with several clusters of features and vice versa.
 See [1]_ for details.